awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Monitoring.md

 1. Choose the name of the DB instance you want to monitor to see its details\.

 1. In the Cloudwatch section, choose one of the following options from **Monitoring** for how you want to view your metrics:
    + **Cloudwatch** – Shows a summary of CloudWatch metrics\.
 Each metric includes a graph showing the metric monitored over a specific time span\.
-For more information, see [Monitoring with Amazon CloudWatch](MonitoringOverview.md#monitoring-cloudwatch)\.
    + **Enhanced monitoring** – Shows a summary of OS metrics available to an Aurora DB instance with Enhanced Monitoring enabled\.
 Each metric includes a graph showing the metric monitored over a specific time span\.
-For more information, see [Enhanced Monitoring](USER_Monitoring.OS.md)\.
+For more information, see [Using Enhanced Monitoring](USER_Monitoring.OS.md)\.
    + **OS process list** – Shows the processes running on the DB instance or DB cluster and their related metrics including CPU percentage, memory usage, and so on\.
 ![\[RDS metrics viewing options\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/AuroraMetrics01.png)